AirSage/Petrel/README.md

 args=((os.getenv('NIMBUS_HOST') or 'localhost',handlers.SYSLOG_UDP_PORT),handlers.SysLogHandler.LOG_USER)
 </pre>

 Petrel also has a "StormHandler" class sends messages to the Storm logger.
-This feature is currently not "released", but can be enabled by uncommenting the following line in petrel/util.py:
+This feature has not been thoroughly tested, but can be enabled by uncommenting the following line in petrel/util.py:

 <pre>
 #logging.StormHandler = StormHandler